 Although it can often be an afterthought, packaging is a fundamental aspect of supply chain management.
 Whilst its core purpose is to protect your products, it can also play a key role in the correct handling of your goods.
-Brand representation can also be improved when using the right materials.
-Whether you’re dealing with large electrical equipment or small pharmaceutical products, packaging has an impact from the moment it is used in the warehouse.
+Your brand representation can also be improved when using the right materials.
+Whether you’re dealing with large electrical equipment or small pharmaceutical products – packaging has an impact from the moment it is used in the warehouse.

 The Role Of Packaging In Logistics